Table of Contents

 What are the symptoms of ADHD?

 In describing the manifestations of ADHD, it is not enough to say that a child suffers from inattention.
 Scratching beneath the surface, we would discover a child with a reduced attention span, who is distracted by even the smallest stimulus.
-He will also forget easily, make mistakes and be unable to follow directions, constantly shifting from task to the other.
+He will also forget easily, make mistakes and be unable to follow directions, constantly shifting from one task to the other.

 Like a hyperactive child, he will not be able to sit in one spot, fidgeting and trying to move on to the next activity.
 He might also talk with an increased frequency, asking more questions than normal.
 The parent might describe the child as not having enough patience, jumping into activities and not having any fears.

 Impulsivity is another main characteristic of the ADHD clinical picture.
-Due to the inability to sit still and feel the need to move, the child can disrupt the lessons and influence other children to follow a negative behavior.
+Due to the inability to sit still and feel the need to move, the child can disrupt the lessons and influence, other children, to follow a negative behavior.
 He will talk without being asked, blurt out answers and even interrupt his fellow classmates.

 ADHD can be presented in adults, with hyperactivity, impulsiveness and lack of attention being present as well.
 An adult suffering from ADHD will have difficulties maintaining his focus, being unable to stay organized and choose priorities.
 A low resilience to stress, mood swings and an ill temper can be present, with a higher risk of emotional disturbances (depression, anxiety).